 With a passion for improving the lives of others and a belief in the power of holistic health care, you aim to make a difference.
 As an occupational therapist, you can tap into these interests, and Drake’s Occupational Therapy Doctorate (OTD) is your path to this meaningful career.

-Drake’s accelerated, three-year OTD—and Pre-Occupational Therapy program for undergraduates—is designed with the future of health care in mind.
+Drake’s accelerated, three-year OTD—and Pre-Occupational Therapy track for undergraduates—is designed with the future of health care in mind.
 As the demand for occupational therapists grows, you will be ready to meet those needs, backed by Drake’s tradition of educational excellence in the health sciences.
 That legacy is rooted in a learning experience that takes place in the classroom and in the field, and emphasizes technical knowledge and the interpersonal skills necessary to be an effective health care provider and innovative leader in occupational therapy.

 But the Drake experience is about more than education; it’s about being part of a supportive and loyal community.
 You’ll gain individualized attention from expert faculty and staff invested in you and your future, developing relationships that last far beyond graduation.